 No built-in hardware encryption, high endurance

-Like the SATA version, the Gold P31 doesn’t feature hardware encryption, so it’s not great for a business environment.
+Similar to the SATA version, the NVMe Gold P31 doesn’t feature hardware encryption, so it’s not great for a business environment.
 But you can use Windows 10’s BitLocker with it, so you can still keep your data safe against thief or loss.

 In return, it does include a data migration tool and a Drive Manager tool that you can use to monitor its status and update its firmware.
 But overall, the drive is much less customizable than any Samsung counterpart, such as the 980 Pro.